LucioFlavioRosa/Data_Engineering/Project_1-Data-Modeling-with-Postgres/README.md

 It then transforms and loads the data into the five tables of the sparkifydb database.
 This is handled by four files using Python and SQL:
 - Running `create_tables.py` creates and initializes the tables for the sparkifydb database.
 - Running `test.ipynb` confirms the creation of my tables with the correct columns.
-- Running `etl.ipynb` develops ETL processes for each table and is used to prepare a python script for processing the entire datasets.
+- Running `etl.ipynb` develops ETL processes for each table and is used to prepare a python script for processing all the datasets.
 - `sql_queries.py` contains all SQL queries and is imported into `create_tables.py` and `etl.ipynb`

 #### Loading the Data and Running ETL Pipeline